kubernetes/website/content/en/docs/tasks/administer-cluster/running-cloud-controller.md

   before it is scheduled any work.

   {{< note >}}
-  `--cloud-provider` flag usage varries according to the user.
-If the user has external CCMs(not the internal cloud controller loops in the Kubernetes Controller Manager), then set `--cloud-provider=external`, otherwise not required.
+  The `--cloud-provider` flag is used differently for `kubelet`, `kube-apiserver` and `kube-controller-manager` depending on the user.
+If the user has an external CCMs (not the internal cloud controller loops in the Kubernetes Controller Manager), then `--cloud-provider=external` must be specified.
+Otherwise, it should not be specified.
   {{< /note >}}

 Keep in mind that setting up your cluster to use cloud controller manager will